Clustering and variable selection for categorical multivariate data: Models and methods

-where $\alpha_{k,l,j}$ is the probability of state $j$ associated to variable $X^l$ in population $k$.
-The mixing proportions $\pi_k$ and the probabilities $\alpha_{k,l,j}$ will be treated as parameters.
+where $\alpha_{k,l,j}$ is the probability of the modality $j$ associated with the variable $X^l$ in population $k$.
+The mixing proportions $\pi_k$ and the probabilities $\alpha_{k,l,j}$ are treated as parameters.

-In the context of genomics, Hardy-Weinberg and linkage equilibria are based on several simplifying assumptions that can seem unrealistic; however they have still proven to be useful in describing many population genetic attributes and serve as a base model in the development of more realistic models of microevolution.
-Further, the choice of estimators derived from the maximum likelihood estimator (MLE) responds to the wish of biologists to group the sample into clusters minimizing the Hardy-Weinberg and linkage desequilibria, and this brings some robustness to our modeling (see \citep{Latch2006} and references therein).
+These assumptions, which are considered classical in latent class model literature, are known as \emph{Linkage Equilibrium} (LE) and \emph{Hardy-Weinberg Equilibrium} (HWE) in the context of genomics.
+Such assumptions may seem simplistic because they disregard the migrations between populations and assume that the parents of a given individual are taken uniformly at random in the population to which the individual belongs.
+Nevertheless, these assumptions have proven useful in describing many population genetic attributes, and they continue to serve as a base model in the development of more realistic models of microevolution.

-Going deeper, the oracle approach emphasizes that we should often prefer simplified and misspecified models.
-This introduces a modeling bias in order to get more robust estimators and classifiers, and at the end we get a smaller estimation error.
-This legitimizes also the following simplification.
+Simplified and misspecified models are often preferable to achieve greater precision with the oracle approach (as explained in the introduction).
+Use of these preferred models introduces a modeling bias in order to obtain more robust estimators and classifiers and also leads to a smaller estimation error.
+In particular, the introduction of covariances is unlikely to produce better estimates because it would increase the dimensions of the considered models.
+This fact also justifies the following simplification:

-It may happen that the structure of interest is contained in only a subset $S$ of the $L$ available variables, the others been useless or even harmful to detect a reasonable clustering into statistically different populations.
-For the variables in $S$, the frequencies of the states in at least two populations are different: we will call them clustering variables.
-For the other variables, the states are supposed to be equally distributed across the clusters.
-This approximation is theoretically justified by the oracle heuristics, which is able to take advantage of the misspecification; the simulations performed in \citep{ToussileGassiat2009} illustrate its benefits. \\ We denote by $\beta_{l,j}$ the frequency of state $j$ associated to variable $X^l$ in the whole population:
+It is possible that the structure of interest is contained in only a subset $S$ of the available variables $L$; the other variables may be useless and could even hinder the detection of a reasonable clustering into statistically different populations.
+The frequencies of the categories are different in at least two populations for the variables in $S$; we refer to them as clustering variables.
+For the other variables, the categories are assumed to be equally distributed across the clusters.
+The simulations performed in \cite{ToussileGassiat2009} illustrate the benefits of this approximation.

+In our case, $\beta_{l,j}$ denotes the frequency of the category $j$ associated with the variable $X^l$ in the whole population: